Touch My Blood: Release and promotion

 Touch My Blood was originally set for release on 25 May 2018.
 AKA announced on social media that the new album would be pushed back for release until 15 June 2018, because he needed more time to shoot videos, release singles, drop merchandise and confirm tour dates.

 Giant billboards were deployed around the city of Johannesburg to promote and build hype for the album release.
 He took to Twitter to share some of the images of the "Touch My Blood" billboards and also called on his followers to share those they come across with him.

 Singles

 On 2 December 2016, AKA released the album's first single, "The World Is Yours".
 The music video for the song was later released on 2 February 2017 and was shot in Thailand while he was on vacation with then girlfriend, Bonang Matheba.
-The song topped the charts and has been certified triple Platinum by the Recording Industry of South Africa.
+The song topped the charts and has been certified triple Platinum in South Africa.